Have you just purchased a new dryer and wondering the dryer wire size it needs to have? Take it from the electricians who know.

 That depends on many factors.
 If you have low-end quality dryers then 12 gauge is adequate.
 If your dryer has a large heating element then 12 gauge is not sufficient.
 12 gauge would not keep the wiring cool and most likely trip the breaker.

 Always be aware of the limitations of your dryer.
 The value of 12 gauge does not come for the 12 gauge.
 I’m sure your electrician has told you that this is how you are going to run your dryer.

 12 Gauge vs 10 Gauge:

 The 10 gauge wire is just about the same as 12 gauge wire.
 Although the volts and amps may not be identical the distance between the terminals is the same.
-The major difference is that it is twice as long as the 10 gauge 3 conductor.
+The major difference is that it is the amps are higher as the 10 gauge 3 conductor.
 With the higher voltage potential of the 10 gauge there is more chance that the wire can handle more amps for a larger dryer.

 3.What size wire do I need for a 30 amp dryer?